 The people who call Dickson City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dickson City residents report their race to be White, followed by Asian.
-Important ancestries of people in Dickson City include Italian, Irish, German, and English.
+Important ancestries of people in Dickson City include Irish, Italian, German, and English.

 The most common language spoken in Dickson City is English.
 Other important languages spoken here include Polish and Spanish.